imkhoibui/co-spatial/README.md

-# CO-SPATIAL: A Nextflow pipeline to integrate spatial-ATAC-RNA seq data
+# CO-SPATIAL: A Nextflow pipeline to perform spatial-ATAC-RNA seq data integration

 Co-spatial is a Nextflow pipeline, inspired by [nf-core](https://nf-co.re) practices, to generate spatial ATAC-seq and spatial RNA-seq-ready counts & peaks outputs for joint spatial ATAC-RNA sequencing downstream analysis workflows.